Mark Appel: Minor leagues

-Philadelphia Phillies (2016–2022)
+Philadelphia Phillies

-On December 12, 2015, the Astros traded Appel, Vince Velasquez, Brett Oberholtzer, Tom Eshelman, and Harold Arauz to the Philadelphia Phillies for Ken Giles and Jonathan Araúz.
-He began the 2016 season with the Lehigh Valley IronPigs of the Triple-A International League.
-In May 2016, Appel was placed on the disabled list due to a shoulder injury.
-While rehabbing his arm, Appel injured his elbow.
-On June 29, 2016, Appel underwent season-ending surgery to remove a bone spur from his elbow.
+On December 12, 2015, the Astros traded Appel, Vince Velasquez, Brett Oberholtzer, Tom Eshelman, and Harold Arauz to the Philadelphia Phillies in exchange for Ken Giles and Jonathan Araúz.
+Appel began the 2016 season with the Lehigh Valley IronPigs of the Triple-A International League.
+In May 2016, he was placed on the disabled list due to a shoulder injury.
+While rehabbing his arm, he injured his elbow.
+On June 29, 2016, he underwent season-ending surgery to remove a bone spur from his elbow.

 The Phillies added Appel to their 40-man roster after the 2016 season.
 Appel began the 2017 season with Lehigh Valley.
 He suffered a shoulder injury in July, and returned to Lehigh Valley in September.
 He ended the season with a 5–4 record and a 5.14 ERA in 17 games started.
 The Phillies designated Appel for assignment on November 20, 2017.
 On February 1, 2018, Appel announced that he would be stepping away from baseball at the age of 26.
 He was placed on the reserve/retired list.

 Beginning in March 2021, Appel attempted a comeback.
 Assigned to the Reading Fightin Phils of the Double-A Eastern League to start the 2021 season, Appel went 0–1 with a 5.84 ERA over eight total appearances, including six starts, and was promoted to Lehigh Valley.
 Appel returned to Lehigh Valley to start the 2022 season.

+Major leagues

-On June 24, after a loss to the San Diego Padres, Appel was called up to the major leagues after Connor Brogdon was placed on the COVID-19 injured list; he had pitched to a 5–0 record and a 1.61 ERA in 28 innings for Lehigh Valley prior to his promotion.
+On June 24, after a Phillies' loss to the San Diego Padres, Appel was called up to the Major Leagues, replacing Connor Brogdon, who was placed on the COVID-19 injured list; Appel had pitched to a 5–0 record and a 1.61 ERA in 28 innings for Lehigh Valley prior to his promotion.
 Appel made his major league debut on June 29, pitching one inning of relief against the Atlanta Braves.
-He elected free agency on November 10, 2022.
+In six appearances during his rookie campaign, he logged a pristine 1.74 ERA with 5 strikeouts in 10 1/3 innings pitched.
+Appel's season ended prematurely when he was placed on the injured list with right elbow inflammation on September 12.
+On November 9, Appel was removed from the 40-man roster and sent outright to Triple–A. He elected free agency the following day.

 On January 24, 2023, Appel re-signed with the Phillies organization on a minor league contract.
-Appel struggled to an 11.12 ERA across six games in spring training and was released by the Phillies on March 20.
+Appel had an 11.12 ERA across six games in spring training and was released by the Phillies on March 20.
+He underwent an arthroscopic procedure on his elbow in April and missed the entire season as a result.